Daniel B. Lifschitz is Senior Counsel at Johnson & Johnson

 - Pursued class action litigation over allegations of royalty skimming by Sony Music Entertainment on foreign streaming revenues, resulting in a $14 million settlement and 36% uplift in royalties for thousands of legacy artists.

-- Pursued an anti-bootlegging and copyright infringement class action against Bill Graham Archives LLC d/b/a Wolfgang's Vault, establishing the defense's burden to prove artist consent under 17 U.S.C. § 1101 in a published federal district court opinion.
+- Pursued an anti-bootlegging and copyright infringement class action against Bill Graham Archives LLC d/b/a Wolfgang's Vault, establishing the defense's burden to prove artist consent for a recording under 17 U.S.C. § 1101 in a published federal district court opinion and resolving the matter via settlement.

-- Defeated an anti-SLAPP motion brought by Bauer Media against Richard Simmons as part of an invasion of privacy suit filed in Los Angeles Superior Court, further obtaining a published decision from the California Court of Appeals upholding the trial court's decision to deny the anti-SLAPP motion
+- Defeated an anti-SLAPP motion brought by Bauer Media against Richard Simmons as part of an invasion of privacy suit filed in Los Angeles Superior Court, obtaining a published decision from the California Court of Appeals upholding the trial court's decision to deny the anti-SLAPP motion, and resolving the matter via settlement.

 - Worked with a team of Johnson & Johnson attorneys to obtain a $9.6 million trial verdict on a right of publicity claim against The Coca Cola Company on behalf of the heirs of juice pioneer Hubert Hansen, believed to be the largest ever right of publicity trial verdict handed down by a court to date.